catacgc/juice-di-container/README.md

 Why another container ?
 -----------------------

- - Because is compatible with PHP 5.2
+ - Because it is compatible with PHP 5.2
- - Because is lighter than most other container implementations (Symfony2, ZF2)
+ - Because it is lighter than most other container implementations (Symfony2, ZF2)

 Creating the container
 -----------------------